tnebooks/11th-botany/content.en/taxonomy-and-systematic-botany/selected-families-of-angiosperms/_index.md

 **Corolla:** Petals 5, apopetalous, unequal and **papilionaceous**, **vexillary** or **descendingly imbricate** aestivation, all petals have claw at the base.
 The outer most petal is large called **standard petal** or **vexillum**, Lateral 2 petals are lanceolate and curved.
 They are called **wing petals** or **alae**.
 Anterior two petals are partly fused and are called **keel petals** or **carina** which encloses the stamens and pistil.

 **Androecium:** Stamens 10, diadelphous, usually 9+1 (_Clitoria ternatea_).
 The odd stamen is posterior in position.
 In _Aeschynomene aspera_, the stamens are fused to form two bundles each containing five stamens (5)+(5).
 Stamens are **monadelphous** and **dimorphic** ie. 5 stamens have longer filaments and other 5 stamens have shorter filaments thus the stamens are found at two levels and the shape of anthers also varies in (_Crotalaria verrucosa)_.
 (5 anthers are long and lanceolate, and the other 5 anthers are short and blunt).
-Anthers are dithecous,
+Anthers are dithecous,besifixed and dehiscing longitudinallly.
 ![Alt text](5.14.png)

 **Gynoecium:** Monocarpellary, unilocular, ovary superior, with two alternating rows of ovules on marginal placentation.
 Style simple and bent, stigma flattened or feathery.